 The Fall was a time of transition for St. Nicholas, with implementing of changes coming out of our new partnership with Seaside, and it was also a transition time for me in my personal life.
 The prayer and reflection that has accompanied these changes, has left me discerning a call to further study.
 I am exploring, with the blessing of the Arch Bishop, the possibility of entering into a Doctorate study in Theology, which would allow me to study and research the patterns of emerging church, coupled with the theology of change.
 My hope would be, to examine what we have accomplished at St. Nicholas, as well as what potentially needs to be done.
 By studying patterns and effects of change in our community and those of other church communities, I hope to develop a formula which could offer instruction and guidance to us as a parish as well as support other churches as they venture to make the changes required to remain vitality as well as to grow into the true mission of the church – to spread the good news.
 The Doctorate program is a four-year commitment and is more practical work based than scholarly work.
 Each year of the program would have me in formal study at a university for 2-3weeks of the year which I would incorporate into my vacation time.
 So, if I study, it should not significantly impact my time in the parish, but I am seeking your blessing, because I would be foolish to suggest that it would have no impact, and also because I believe that this work would both benefit my ministry and the life of the parish – I hope the parish might feel the same way.

-I continue to be faithful to my monthly Spiritual Direction, as well as visiting those in the parish who are ill or facing other crisis.
-I am no longer the Priest in Charge of the Parish of Hachet Lake having worked with them through their crises, a new priest in charge has been appointed to work with them in what may be a prolonged time of transition to allow for healing.
+I continue to be faithful to my monthly Spiritual Direction, as well as visiting those in the parish who are ill or facing crisis.
+I am also working on a Stewardship based Lenten study which incorporates a faith developing learning edge.